CONDITIONS

 Signs and Symptoms

-The signs and symptoms of menorrhagia include heavy menstrual bleeding, passing large blood clots, and prolonged menstrual periods.
-Women with menorrhagia may experience bleeding that lasts more than 7-10 days, soaking through one or more pads or tampons every hour, and needing to change pads or tampons more than once a day.
-Other symptoms include feeling weak or dizzy due to blood loss, experiencing fatigue or shortness of breath, and having a low red blood cell count (anemia).
-It is essential to seek medical attention if you experience any of these symptoms, as menorrhagia can lead to complications such as iron deficiency anemia and decreased quality of life.
+The signs and symptoms of menorrhagia include heavy menstrual bleeding, passing large blood clots and prolonged menstrual periods.
+Women with menorrhagia may experience bleeding that lasts more than 7-10 days, soaking through one or more pads or tampons every hour and needing to change pads or tampons more than once a day.
+Other symptoms include feeling weak or dizzy due to blood loss, experiencing fatigue or shortness of breath and having a low red blood cell count (anaemia).
+If you experience any of these symptoms, seek medical attention as menorrhagia can lead to iron deficiency anaemia and decreased quality of life.

 What Causes Heavy Menstrual Bleeding?